 British Museum

-The British Museum is one of the most famous museums in the world, it houses over 8 million interesting artifacts.
+The British Museum is one of the most famous museums in the world, it houses more than 8 million interesting artifacts.
 This museum is a real find for those who are interested in the history of mankind.
-It was founded by Sir Hans Sloan in 1753, who filled in much of his own collection.
-For the first time the museum opened its doors in 1759 in Montagu's house, and has existed for over 262 years.
+It was founded by Sir Hans Sloan in 1753, who filled most of his own collection.
+The museum first opened its doors in 1759 in the Montague House, and has been in existence for over 262 years.

 British Museum

-When the British Museum first opened its doors in 1759, it was located in the Montagu House.
-This house was a 17th century mansion built on the site of the current museum.
+When the British Museum first opened its doors in 1759, it was located in Montague House.
+This house was a 17th-century mansion built on the site of the current museum.
 Most of the collection, which was first exhibited in the museum, belonged to Sir Hans Sloan, an Irish physician and scientist.
-71,000 items, consisting of antiquities, national samples and books.
+71,000 items consisting of antiquities, national samples and books.
 The expansion of the museum over the next 250 years was a consequence of the expansion of the British.
-So many artifacts were brought from the colonies that new sections of the museum had to be created.
+So many artifacts were brought from the colonies that it was necessary to create new sections of the museum.

 Museum lighting

 Until the end of the 19th century, the museum was illuminated by natural daylight.
-Candles, oil lamps and gas lamps were not used in the galleries for fear of fire, so the museum often had to close early due to poor lighting in winter or during London fog.
-The museum thus became one of the first public buildings in London to have electric lighting installed.
-In 1879, experimental electric lighting was carried out in the front hall, the reading room and the front yard.
-Although this early lighting system was unreliable, the reading room could be open until 7 pm in winter.
+Candles, oil lamps and gas lamps were not used in the galleries due to fear of fire, so the museum often had to close early due to poor lighting in winter or during the London fog.
+Thus, the museum became one of the first public buildings in London to have electric lighting installed.
+In 1879, experimental electric lighting of the front hall, the reading room and the front yard was carried out.
+Although this early lighting system was unreliable, the reading room could be open until 19.00 in winter.
 Within 10 years, the improved system was extended to most public places.

 British Museum